gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 4. Enter the vnc password.
 5. When done, just close the window.

+### Connect from a browser

+Browser based VNC makes it easy for anyone to use this technology.
+I use the Google Chrome App from [RealVNC](https://www.realvnc.com/products/chrome/).

 ### Connect from Windows

 1. Download the [TightVNC installer](http://www.tightvnc.com/download.php).